ror-community/ror-records/README.md

         git push origin rc-v1.3-review

 4. Go to https://github.com/ror-community/ror-updates/actions/workflows/generate_relationships.yml (Actions > Create relationships in the ror-updates repository)
-5. Click Run workflow at right, choose the schema version and branch that you just pushed relationships.csv to, and click the green Run workflow button.
-If the directory containing the files you'd like to update has a different name from the branch you're working on, enter name of that directory.
-6. It will take a few minutes for the workflow to run.
-If sucessful, the workflow will update ROR record JSON files in the branch that you specified, a green checkbox will be shown on the workflow runs list in Github, and a success messages will be posted to the #ror-curation-releases Slack channel.
-If the workflow run is unsuccessful, an red X will be shown on the workflow runs list in Github and an error message will be posted to Slack.
-To see the error details, click the action run URL in the Slack message, ex `Please check: https://github.com/ror-community/dev-ror-records/actions/runs/8978212832 `
+5. Click Run workflow at right and set the following options:
+    - **Use workflow from:** Branch rc-vX.X
+    - **Schema version:** v2
+    - **Name of parent directory containing records to generate relationships for:** Blank, unless files are located in a directory with a different name from the release branch name

+6. Click the green Run workflow button.
+Success/error status will be shown in Github actions and posted to the #ror-curation-releases Slack channel.
 7. If this workflow fails, there's likely a mistake in the relationships.csv or one or more of the ROR record JSON files that needs to be corrected.
 In that case, make the needed corrections, commit and push the files to the rc-vX.X branch and repeat steps 3-5 to re-run the Create relationships workflow.

 ## Remove relationships to inactive records